pokemens/murt/README.md

 -Where do we go if Nintendo adopts the creature?
 We go from a Babak advocacy group to a Babak appreciation group :)

-Thank you to all Believers of Babak
+Thank you to all Believers of Murt

     .____.
     (o_o)